caronc/nzb-subliminal/README.md

 **Note:** The _Subliminal_ directory provides all of the nessisary dependencies in order for this script to work correctly.
-The directory is only required if you do not have the packages already available to you global environment.
+The directory is only required if you do not have the packages already available to your global environment.
 These packages are all identified under the _Dependencies_ section below.